 The Descendents may have just been writing songs about what they felt like in 1982.
 However, their melodic hardcore tune would hit an emotional chord with many who felt the same.
 Critics were also quick to embrace it, offering numerous positive reviews.
 Against expectations, the Descendents were now the premier California hardcore group and a future influence on the pop-punk sound that would dominate the 1990s.

 The Descendents intended to keep going after Milo did go off to college.
 Replacing him proved difficult at first.
 It results in a two-year hiatus for the band.
 Bill Stevenson joined Black Flag for a brief time.

 The band was reformed in 1985.
 Ray Cooper had joined the band on vocals/guitar while Frank Navetta had sold off his musical equipment and had moved to another city.
 They released a new record, I Don’t Want to Grow Up, and toured extensively behind it.
 They repeated the cycle onward, with the band becoming one of the more respected groups in the punk scene.

 The Descendents did reunite with Milo Aukerman in 1995 and released a new album, Everything Sucks.
 The band continues to perform today and has released seven full-length albums in total.

 Their legacy is that of one of the most important pop-punk bands.
-That fame largely hinges on the reputation of Milo Goes to College, a record that has been cited by journalists and musicians as one of the most important of the era.
+That fame largely hinges on the reputation of Milo Goes to College, a record that journalists and musicians have cited as one of the most important of the era.
 Publications like Spin and LA-Weekly often name it among their greatest punk albums of all time.
 Furthermore, group members of NOFX, blink-182, Rise Against, or the Foo Fighters have name-checked it as one of their favorite records of all time.